jwangac/zathura-mod/README.md

 2. Always start from page one.
 3. Use the right button to move pages (instead of the middle button).
 4. Try to fix the issue where multiple reloads cause a crash.
+5. Added new 'exec_and_quit' shortcut, allowing execution and quitting in one command.